 In addition to the features listed above, Music Road Report is clean, affordable, and comfortable.
 The staff was friendly and helpful.
 Hubs noticed little details like the hallway walls being covered in a carpet-like material to prevent guests from hearing so much as elevator noise while sleeping.
 Love that attention to detail!

 If you need to know where to stay in Pigeon Forge, I definitely recommend Music Road Resort.
+Check out our review of Country Cascades too if you’re looking for another option.

 Disclosure: Accommodations were provided by Music Road Resort.
 All opinions are my own.